• Skip to primary navigation

 Canola or Vegetable Oil - Any neutral oil with a high smoke point will work great for frying.

 Balsamic Glaze - The balsamic glaze truly makes this recipe what it is.
 Balsamic glaze is thicker and sweeter than regular balsamic vinegar.
-The sweet glaze helps to cut down the bitter taste Brussels sprouts naturally have.
+Likewise, the sweet glaze helps to cut down the bitter taste Brussels sprouts naturally have.
 The best balsamic glaze I have come across is Nonna Pia's Balsamic Glaze which I usually find at Whole Foods.
 It is excellent on salads, dressings, and just about anything else you can imagine.

 Dijon Mustard - The addition of dijon mustard balances out the sauce and gives a delicious umami flavor.

 Diced Pancetta - I married into an Italian family and have quickly learned crispy pancetta enhances just about everything.
+Brussel sprouts and pancetta are a match made in heaven and create an incredible combination of textures and flavor.

 How To Make Crispy Brussels Sprouts with Pancetta and Parmesan